Arkine/Serverless-AWS-Lambda/README.md

+This was all done using the following tutorial: https://serverless-stack.com/chapters/add-the-create-note-page.html

 # Serverless Node.js Starter

 A Serverless starter that adds ES7 syntax, serverless-offline, environment variables, and unit test support.
 Part of the [Serverless Stack](http://serverless-stack.com) guide.